 - 1 cup onions finely chopped

-- 2 tbsp ginger-garlic paste.
+- 2 tablespoon ginger-garlic paste.

 - 600 g boneless skinless chicken breasts cut into cubes